Theapsaurabh/Audionix/README.md

-# Audionix
+# Spotify
-🎧 A full-stack music streaming web app like Spotify — built with modern web tech.
-Stream, explore, and enjoy music with Audionix.
+A full-stack music streaming web application inspired by Spotify.
+Stream songs, explore playlists, search artists, and enjoy your favorite tracks — all in one place.